nhokchihiro/appbio24-tramha/Week10/README-Week10.md

 Is the coverage different around the variant
 Is there another explanation that individually is not better, but overall across all reads would be better (this is a hard decision to make!)

+> [!WARNING]
+> This Makefile will run only with paired-end sequencing reads.
+If your SRA downloaded reads are single end, please modify the Makefile first.

+> [!WARNING]
+> Please install Bioinformatics Toolbox first by running `bio code`.